2021 Highest Paid Animal Science Graduates in Massachusetts

 Finding the Best Animal Science School for You

-In 2018-2019, 21 bachelor's degrees were awarded to animal science students who went to a Massachusetts college or university.
-This makes it the #161 most popular major in the state.
-This means that of the 6,605 bachelor's that were awarded in the country, 0.0% were from a college or university in the state.
+Animal Science is the #161 most popular major in Massachusetts with 21 bachelor's degrees awarded in 2018-2019.
+This means that 0.3% of the degrees earned in the country were from a school in the state.
 When choosing the right school for you, it's important to arm yourself with all the facts you can.
 To that end, we've created a number of major-specific rankings, including this Highest Paid Animal Science list to help you make the college decision.

 In this ranking, we use early career salaries - salaries 10 years from when a student started college.
 This is the salary typically earned 4-6 years after graduation, but may be different depending on how long a person takes to complete their degree.